aws/aws-advanced-nodejs-wrapper/common/lib/plugins/docs/using_the_nodejs_driver/using_plugins/UsingTheReadWriteSplittingPlugin.md

 ### Supplying the connection string

 When using the Read/Write Splitting Plugin against Aurora clusters, you do not have to supply multiple instance URLs in the connection string.
 Instead, supply only the URL for the initial connection.
 The Read/Write Splitting Plugin will automatically discover the URLs for the other instances in the cluster and will use this info to switch between the writer/reader when `setReadOnly` is set.
-Note however that you must set the [`clusterInstanceHostPattern`](./UsingTheFailoverPlugin.md#failover-parameters) if you are connecting using an IP address or custom domain.

 > [!IMPORTANT]\
 > you must set the [`clusterInstanceHostPattern`](./UsingTheFailoverPlugin.md#failover-parameters) if you are connecting using an IP address or custom domain.